programmerMG/Whatsapp-bot-python/README.md

 The last step is to click on save.
 After clicking save your procedure is completed and it is the time to test the bot by sending messages to it

+# NOTE
+This will run only when your pc/laptop is turned on
+To run this 24/7 refer to my second repo on which I am still working

 #
 IF THIS HELPS YOU DO STAR IT